- Home

 Tax Collections

 The Tax Collections Department is responsible for the collection of taxes on personal property and real estate.
-The department also assist in answering tax and billing related questions for the residents of Hoke County.
+The department also assists in answering tax and billing-related questions for the residents of Hoke County.
 Active-duty Military residents are still required to bring in their most recent LES for tax exemptions.

 DID YOU KNOW?

-To ensure that taxes are paid by the January 5, 2024, deadline, taxpayers may start making payments now.
-Taxpayers may make partial payment of any amount; however, to avoid late penalties, the full amount due must be paid by January 5, 2024.
+To ensure that taxes are paid by the January 5, 2027, deadline, taxpayers may start making payments now.
+Taxpayers may make a partial payment of any amount; however, to avoid late penalties, the full amount due must be paid by January 5, 2027.
 If paying by mail, please remember to include account information in the memo section of the check.

 Effective April 28, 2023